sarveshveer12345-maker/saas-customer-churn-subscription-product-usage-analysis/README.md

 -	KPI cards for support ticket volume, resolution time, satisfaction score, and escalated ticket percentage
 -	Top customers by support ticket volume
 -	Escalated ticket rate by churn status
--	Satisfaction score by ticket priority
+-	Average Satisfaction score by ticket priority
 -	Support ticket volume by industry
 -	Interactive slicers for priority, industry, escalation flag, and country

 ### Business Questions

-1. Which customers generate the highest support demand?
+1. Which customers generate the highest number of support tickets?
-2. Are churned customers more likely to escalate support issues?
-3. Does ticket priority affect customer satisfaction?
+2. Which support ticket priority level occurs most frequently?
-4. Which industries create the most support workload?
+3. Which industries appear to require the most support?
-5. Is support quality contributing to churn?
+4. Does ticket escalation rate differ between active and churned customers?

 ### Key Insights

--	The business handled 2,000 support tickets with an average resolution time of 35.86 hours.
-That is not catastrophic, but it is slow enough to create frustration, especially for high-value accounts.
+-	Company_340 created 11 support tickets, making the most support-intensive accounts in the dataset.
+-	Low-priority tickets represent the largest share of satisfaction score, significantly outweighing high- and urgent-priority issues.
+This suggests customers are frequently experiencing serious problems that require urgent attention.
+-	Industries such as FinTech and DevTools appear repeatedly among the highest-support segments, indicating that customers in these industries require more assistance and may face more product complexity.
--	Churned customers have a higher escalated ticket rate of 5.09%, compared with only 3.97% for active customers.
-This strongly suggests that unresolved support issues are directly connected to churn.
+-	Churned customers have a much higher escalated ticket rate at 56.2%, compared with active customers.
+This suggests customers whose issues are repeatedly escalated are significantly more likely to leave.
--	Satisfaction scores are fairly consistent across ticket priorities, ranging from 3.93 to 4.02.
-However, even the highest score is not impressive.
-Customers are satisfied enough not to complain loudly, but not satisfied enough to become loyal.
--	FinTech and DevTools customers create the highest support burden, with 457 and 425 tickets respectively.
--	A small number of accounts generate a disproportionate number of tickets.
-Company_340, Company_256, and Company_169 each submitted 9 to 11 tickets.
-Those accounts should be treated as at-risk customers rather than normal support cases.

 ### Business Recommendations

--	Reduce average resolution time, especially for Enterprise and high-value customers.
-Waiting more than 35 hours for issue resolution is too slow in a SaaS business.
+-	These high-ticket accounts should be reviewed individually by the customer success team to identify recurring problems, reduce ticket volume, and lower churn risk.
+-	The company should reduce the number of high-priority tickets by identifying the root causes behind the most common urgent issues and resolving them proactively.
+-	Create industry-specific onboarding, documentation, and support resources for high-support industries to reduce ticket volume and improve customer satisfaction.
--	Create an early-warning system for customers with repeated tickets or multiple escalations.
-These are usually the customers most likely to churn next.
+-	Build an early churn-risk alert for customers with escalated tickets and require proactive follow-up from the support or customer success team before those customers cancel.
--	Prioritize support resources toward FinTech and DevTools because those industries generate the largest ticket volumes.
--	Review the accounts with unusually high ticket counts and assign dedicated customer success outreach before they leave.
--	Improve escalation handling processes.
-If escalated tickets continue to correlate with churn, the business is not just failing in support—it is actively creating churn.

 ---